anee127/Milestone-Project-3/TESTING.md

 6. As a user I can click on either the recipe image or title from the recipes page to view the whole recipe on a new page.
 The ingredients and instructions will then become visible.
 7. The ingredients are separated with bullet points and step for ingredients is on a new line for easy readability.
 8. As a user I can navigate to the register page to create a username and password that will be saved in a database, if I want to upload my own recipes.
-8. as a user I can access the login page but if I have not registered I want to access the link to redirect to the register page.
+8. As a user I can access the login page but if I have not registered I want to access the link to redirect to the register page.

 ### Registered Users Testing